chrisgom113/make-me-a-readme/demo/README.md

   ## Installation

-  Run the below code in the command line to download dependencies needed for project:
+  Use 'npm i' to download the dependencies listed below:

   ```
   Inquirer 8.2.4